 So, I have this customer whose cluster was behaving very well until one day I got a report that it was very slow, it was not answering any SIP signals right away.
 If you put a sngrep, you may get something similar to the following behaviour.

-sngrep freeswitc slowness
+sngrep freeswitch slowness

-What is causing the FreeSWITCH slowness?
+What is causing the FreeSWITCH Slowness?

-How to Fix the FreeSWITCH - RDS slowness?
+How to Fix the FreeSWITCH - RDS Slowness?

 There are two ways:

 1. disable the burst limit, if money is not an issue.
-Usually, datacenters bill more for rush queries (Amazon does).
+Usually, data centers bill more for rush queries (Amazon does).

 2. create a small VPS (read above).